opencelium/opencelium/docs/management/authentication.rst

 |image1|

-For troubleshooting login with LDAP credentials, please have a look into OpenCelium Logs:
+For login using LDAP credentials, please have a look into OpenCelium Logs for troubleshooting:

 .. code-block:: sh